-5.B.2 For Emissions Points AA-039 and AA-051, the permittee shall keep a copy each notification and report submitted to comply with 40 CFR Part 63, Subpart DDDDD, including all documentation supporting the Notification of Compliance Status or a semiannual compliance report.
+5.B.4 For Emission Point AA-011, the permittee shall keep a copy of each notification and report submitted to comply with 40 CFR Part 63, Subpart DDDDD, including all documentation supporting any Initial Notification or Notification of Compliance Status or semiannual compliance report that you submitted, according to the requirements in 40 CFR 63.10(b)(2)(xiv).
 These records shall be retained for 5 years following the date of each occurrence, measurement, maintenance, corrective action, report or record.
 The permittee is required to keep the records on site for a period of 2 years after the event and then they may be kept offsite for the remaining three years.
 All records must be readily available for review.

-(Ref.: 40 CFR 63.7555(a)(1) and 63.7560, Subpart DDDDD and 40 CFR 63.10(b)(2), Subpart A)
+(Ref.: 40 CFR 63.7555(a)(1) and 40 CFR 63.7560, Subpart DDDDD and 40 CFR 63.10(b)(2), Subpart A)